TheAngryRaven/Ravenclaw/readme.md

 Default state is **ON** usefull to program various functions like the included *group name checker* found in `baseClient::parseCommands()`, the function checks if someone posted a link to a group and will scilence them.

 >**\#mute** (also unmute)
-Default state is **OFF** bot will still do admin commands in code, but will not post messages to the group, useful if someone keeps triggering the *potty mouth** function.
+Default state is **OFF** bot will still listen and respond to commands.
+But auto responses and such will not trigger.

 >**\#check**
 The bot will post a little message letting you know that it's online even if its set to mute.